 The expert panel invites the faculty to reflect on its role in the societal and political debate, in order to explore what strategies could be developed and what evidence could be brought in, for the improvement of the systems the faculty and the society have to work with nowadays.

 The expert panel very positively assesses the strongly integrated nature of the curriculum, with a high degree of flexibility to adapt to new circumstances.
-The permanent monitoring of process and outcome by UDREM is used as an opportunity, and could be improved for the master years of the dental program.
+The permanent monitoring of process and outcome by UDREM is used as an opportunity.